SGBC-IITM/DHARANI_data_tutorial/docs/Getting_started.md

 3. Proceed with executing the rest of the blocks in the notebook.

+### AWS Sagemaker Studio Lab

+Please register at https://studiolab.sagemaker.aws/ for a free account.

+More instructions coming soon.

 ## Local setup
 Operational familiarity with a command line is required.